 2.)
 Support a Local Non-Profit Organization.

 There are so many ways to support local organizations, from donating funds, your time, and more.
 However you choose to make a difference, know that you are directly helping members of the community right here in Fishers.
-Earlier this summer, the city hosted a Non-Profit Spotlight Day at the Fishers Farmers’ Market, where local non-profits serving the Fishers community could highlight the services they provide and how residents and businesses can best support them and ultimately make a difference throughout the city.
-Learn more about the local organizations that participated in the Nonprofit Spotlight Day and how you can support them and their causes:
+Earlier this summer, the city hosted a Day of Service at the Fishers Farmers’ Market, where local non-profits serving the Fishers community could highlight the services they provide and how residents and businesses can best support them and ultimately make a difference throughout the city.
+Learn more about the local organizations that participated in the Day of Service and how you can support them and their causes:

 - Fishers Arts Council